-A Adequate price competition from at least two manufacturers or providers of service.
-Maybe В Adequate price competition from at least two non-manufacturers.
-Yes С Current price list, catalog or advertised price.
-Yes D Market research Yes Е Price set by law or regulation.
-Maybe F Cost analysis of offeror's cost or pricing data combined with price analysis.
-Yes G Comparison to historical prices paid, whether by the Government or other than the Government, for same or similar items and prior price is a valid basis for comparison as supported by prior file documents.
-Yes Н Independent Govt Estimate (IGE) Maybe I Data other than certified cost or pricing data, excluding cost data, submitted and no other analysis code applies (FAR 15.404-1(b)(2)).
-Yes U Price determined unreasonable.
+Character of PRC: eck ox Second Character of PRC Definition Is Narrative Required ] А Adequate price competition from at least two manufacturers or providers of service.
+Maybe ] В Adequate price competition from at least two non-manufacturers.
+Yes ] С Current price list, catalog or advertised price.
+Yes ] D Market research Yes ] Е Price set by law or regulation. ] F Cost analysis of offeror's cost or pricing data combined with price analysis.
+Yes ] G Comparison to historical prices paid, whether by the Government or other than the Government, for same or similar items and prior price is a valid basis for comparison as supported by prior file documents. ] Н Independent Govt Estimate (IGE) Maybe Ι Data other than certified cost or pricing data, excluding cost data, submitted and no other analysis code applies (FAR 15.404-1(b)(2)). ] U Price determined unreasonable.
 The KO was able to establish a fair and reasonable price objective, but negotiations were unsuccessful.
 Requires approval at a level above the KO pursuant to FAR 15.405(d).
-Yes V Price could not be determined fair and reasonable.
+Yes ] V Price could not be determined fair and reasonable.
 Requires approval level above the KO.
+Yes neck Box PRC Definition Is Narrative Required Additional Information XB Buyer Assist only use when awarding to Auto-Eval recommended awardee.
+Contracting Officer relied on automated pricing logic.
+Yes Complete Narrative Block with the following: "Solicitation rejected from the Auto Evaluation program for: (within the 'Narrative', insert all failures codes and validations performed).
+KO determined the proposed award has passed the automated pricing logic and is considered fair and reasonable in accordance with FAR 13.106-3 (KO to insert applicable FAR reference).
+As a result, CAGE () is recommended for award."
+XG Yes Procurement was sent back through the auto program through the Buyer Assist process for award.

-Yes Y KOs determination that prices are fair and reasonable under FAR 13.106-3(a)(2)(v) or FAR 13.203(a)(3).
+Y KOs determination that prices are fair and reasonable under FAR 13.106-3(a)(2)(v) or FAR 13.203(a)(3).
 Used only for manual awards at or below the simplified acquisition threshold.
 Yes If a PRC selected used is not one of the above, please insert the character to the left and provide a Narrative.
-Yes
+Yes rative: Required IAW above table and for all first-time buys and significant price increases (e.g., Limitations of Price rease (LOPI)), or requires an HCA notification.
+Must address price increase since last purchase along with any negotiations t were conducted):